artefactual/atom-docs/user-manual/data-templates/mods-template.rst

    :align: center
    :figwidth: 50%
    :width: 100%
-   :alt: An image of the data entry fields in the DACS Identity elements.
+   :alt: An image of the data entry fields in the MODS template.

-   The data entry fields for the Identity elements of the DACS archival description edit template.
+   The data entry fields for the MODS archival description edit template.

 TO DO